groupdocs/groupdocs-blog-workflows/tools/missing-translations-scanner/README.md

 - URLs are extracted from the `url` field in each post's front-matter
 - English posts use `index.md`, translations use `index.{lang}.md`
 - Posts are filtered before translation checking
-- The tool exits with code 1 if missing translations are found (useful for CI/CD)
+- The tool always exits with code 0 to allow automated workflows to continue and generate reports